 How to Sew Cushion Slipcovers:

 Take a cushion off the sofa and measure the length, height and depth.
 Make sure you add a generous seam allowance to those measurements.
-The drop cloth fabric is good but has a relatively loose weave, so add about 3cm or more for each seam.
+If using drop cloth fabric, add about 3cm or more for each seam as it has a loose weave that will give over time.
 Continue reading

 Something about the idea of sewing a couch slipcover is hugely daunting.
 Maybe it’s the sheer size of it or perhaps it’s the awkward shapes, but it sounds like something for the experts.

 That’s totally not the case.
-This is actually a project I would put at beginner level.
+This is actually a project I would put at intermediate level.
 Surprising, right?!
 Continue reading

 It’s finished!
 My pink couch now has a custom made slipcover and I love it.
 Fully washable and being cotton, this can easily be dyed if I find white a frustrating colour with the kids around.
 Now I just need some funky big cushions for it.
 Continue reading